-Unlike the past, when plain black asphalt shingles were used on nearly all residential roofs, there is tremendous variety in roofing materials today.
-Homeowners selecting a new roof must decide not only whether they want shingles, tile, metal, or flat roofing, but they also must choose between dozens of specific styles and colors.
+Unlike in the past, when plain black asphalt shingles were used on nearly all residential roofs, there is tremendous variety in roofing materials today.
+Homeowners selecting a new roof must decide not only whether they want shingles, tile, metal, or flat roofing, but must also choose between dozens of specific styles and roof colors.

 Virtually all modern roofing materials come in different colors.
 Roofing contractors often have samples of various options to help homeowners with the decision-making process, but the choice ultimately rests with the homeowner, not the roofer.

-The decision about roof color can feel stressful for homeowners, as it is generally impossible to change once a roof has been installed.
+The decision about roof color can feel stressful for homeowners, as it is generally hard to change once a roof has been installed.
 This means that your choice can last for decades or longer!
-Here are some factors to consider when deciding on color for your new roof:
+So what are the best roofing shingles?
+Here are some factors to consider when deciding on roofing color:

 Your roof is responsible for keeping the inside of your home dry and your family safe, but it is also a factor in how much energy will be needed to keep the home's interior comfortable.